daffidwilde/edo/docs/tutorial/tutorial_i.rst

    :align: center
    :alt: Fitness scores of every individual

-So the GA has successfully started converging towards zero.
+The GA has successfully started converging towards a population of zeros.
 Good news!